williamlines/golden-square-makers/pills/just_enough_pairing.md

 4. Take a 5 minute break.
 5. Swap driver-navigator roles and return to step 2.

-If you have previously worked well together and are in the zone, it's OK to up your phase time from 25m to perhaps 45m.
+If you have previously worked well together and are _in the zone_, it's OK to up your phase time from 25m to perhaps 45m.
 Watch out for fatigue and frustration.

 Some of these cycles might not involve much or any programming.
 Sometimes you'll